HiNT station

-HiNT station, formally known as Røstad station (Røstad stasjon), is a railway station located in the town of Levanger in the municipality of Levanger in Trøndelag county, Norway.
+HiNT station, formally known as Røstad station (Røstad stasjon), is a railway station located in the town of Levanger in Levanger Municipality in Trøndelag county, Norway.
 It is located on the Nordland Line.
 The station gets its name from being located just beside the Nord-Trøndelag University College (Høgskolen i Nord-Trøndelag) campus at Røstad as well as the Norwegian Food Safety Authority.

 The unstaffed station is served hourly by the Trøndelag Commuter Rail service to Steinkjer and Trondheim.
 The service is operated by SJ Norge.

 History

 The station was opened on 7 January 2001 after a new large section of HiNT had moved to Røstad and the Trøndelag Commuter Rail was reorganized.